komalshesharaodivakar-cell/NEXA-AI-Voice-Assistant/AI_voice_assistant_Readme.md

+# 🎙️ NEXA – AI Voice Assistant

-# 🎙️ AI Voice Assistant — That Thinks + Talks
+> **An AI Voice Assistant that Thinks + Talks.**

-## 📌 Project Overview

-An AI Voice Assistant that accepts both voice and text input, processes the user's query using an AI language model, and responds with text and speech.
+NEXA is an interactive AI voice assistant that accepts **voice and text input**, processes user queries using an AI language model, and responds through **text and speech**.

 ## ✨ Features

-- 🎤 Voice input
+- 🎙️ Voice input using Speech Recognition
 - ⌨️ Text input
-- 🤖 AI-powered responses using Ollama
+- 🧠 AI-powered responses using Ollama
 - 🔊 Text-to-speech responses
-- 🧠 Conversation memory
+- 💬 Conversation memory
+- 🎵 Music control
+- 🔊 Volume control
+- 🌐 Streamlit web interface
 - ⚡ Short and clear responses
 - 🛡️ Basic error handling
-- 🌐 Streamlit web interface

 ## 🛠️ Technologies Used